carpentries-incubator/byte-sized-rse-code-quality/episodes/linter-advanced.md

 :::::::::::::::::::::::::::::::::::::::::

 These squiggly lines indicate an issue, and by hovering over them, we can see details of the issue.
-For example, by hovering over the variables `shift` or `comment` - we can see that the variable names don't conform to what's known as an `UPPER_CASE` naming convention.
+For example, by hovering over the variables `shift` or `comment` - we can see that the variable names don't conform to what's known as an `UPPER_CASE` naming convention for variables which remain constant.
 Simply, the linter has identified these variables as constants, and typically, these are in upper case.
 We should rename them, e.g. `SHIFT` and `COMMENT`.
 But following this, we also need to update the reference to `comment` in the code so it's also upper case.
 Now if we save the file selecting `File` then `Save`, we should see the linter rerun, and those highlighted issues disappear.